Credit Control Procedures

 Proactive Credit Management: Setting the Stage for Success

 Effective credit management begins before you make your first sale.
-Proactively establishing clear terms and understanding your customers’ payment processes can save you countless headaches.
+Establishing clear credit terms and understanding your customers’ payment processes can save you a considerable amount of time and effort.

 Key steps to take:

-• Open Communication: Discuss payment expectations upfront with your clients.
+• Open Communication: Clearly discuss payment expectations with your clients upfront to ensure transparency and avoid misunderstandings.
 Agree on clear payment terms, including due dates, late fees, and acceptable payment methods.

 • Credit Checks: Assess the creditworthiness of new clients.
 This helps mitigate the risk of bad debts.

-• Accurate Contact Information: Obtain the person responsible for invoice processing’s name, phone number, and email address.
+• Accurate Contact Information: Obtain the name, phone number, and email address of the person responsible for invoice processing.

 • Invoice Details: Confirm the correct billing and email addresses for invoices (these might differ from delivery addresses).